radar/guides/gem-development.md

 To install this new dependency, we use `bundle install`.
 When we run `bundle exec cucumber features` again, we'll see that it's now complaining that it could not find the tasks we're calling:

-    Could not find task "greet"
+    Could not find task "portray"
     ...
     Could not find task "group"

 Thor tasks are defined as plain ol' methods, but with a slight twist.
-To define the `greet` task in our `GemName::CLI` class we will write this inside the `GemName::CLI` class:
+To define the `portray` task in our `GemName::CLI` class we will write this inside the `GemName::CLI` class:

-    desc "greet NAME", "Greets people"
-    def greet(name)
+    desc "portray ITEM", "Determines if a piece of food is gross or delicious" def portray(name)
-      puts GemName::Greeter.greet(name)
+      puts GemName::Food.portray(name)
     end

 The `desc` method is the "slight twist" here.
 The method defined after it becomes a task with the given description.
 The first argument for `desc` is the usage instructions for the task whilst the second is the short description of what that task accomplishes.
-The `greet` method is defined with a single argument, which will be the first argument passed to this task on the command line.
-Inside the `greet` method we call `GemName::Greeter.greet` and pass it this argument.
+The `portray` method is defined with a single argument, which will be the first argument passed to this task on the command line.
+Inside the `portray` method we call `GemName::Food.portray` and pass it this argument.

-In the `GemName::CLI` class we're referencing the `GemName::Greeter` class without requiring the file that defines it.
-Under the `require 'thor'` at the top of this file, put this line to require the file that defines `GemName::Greeter`:
+In the `GemName::CLI` class we're referencing the `GemName::Food` class without requiring the file that defines it.
+Under the `require 'thor'` at the top of this file, put this line to require the file that defines `GemName::Food`:

-    require 'gem_name/greeter'
+    require 'gem_name/food'

 When we re-run our features using `bundle exec cucumber features` our first scenario will pass: